top of page

 Advanced Prevention And Recovery Methods

-Once you’ve nailed the basics, consider next-level methods.
-Low-impact cross-training is a game-changer.
+Once you’ve nailed the basics, consider next level methods.
+Low impact cross-training is the anwser.
 Activities like swimming, cycling, or using the elliptical maintain cardiovascular fitness without the constant pounding.
 Swapping just one or two runs a week for cross-training can make a huge difference.

 Refining Your Running Form